LiScI-Lab/SOM.jl/docs/src/index.md

 Self-organising maps (also referred to as SOMs or *Kohonen* maps) are artificial neural networks introduced by Teuvo Kohonen in the 1980s.
-Despite of their age SOMs are still widely used as an easy and robust unsupervised learning algorithm for analysis and visualisation of high-dimensional data.
+Despite of their age, SOMs are still widely used as an easy and robust unsupervised learning technique for analysis and visualisation of high-dimensional data.

 The SOM algorithm maps high-dimensional vectors into a lower-dimensional grid.
 Most often